Experiencing Bratislava through the eyes of a local, an expat, and a biker.

 The difference is that the Chinese bikes had finger-operated rear brakes but no visibility features, whereas the ones in Slovakia have coaster brakes but front and rear lights as well as reflectors on the sides.
 So, while you lose some confidence by worse bike-handling, you gain it by being seen on the streets at night.
 The rental bikes are fab for commuting, but it isn't where the real fun is.
 For me, that would be in the hills.

-Bratislava has its bike park, so naturally, that was one of the first places I went to.
-I didn't learn about the routes beforehand, and I ended on a black run.
+Bratislava has its bike park; naturally, that was one of the first places I went to.
+I didn't learn about the routes beforehand, and I ended up on a black run.
 I like natural singletracks that allow playing with some degree of rough terrain, and the first half of the trail was just that, conjuring up a smile on my face.

 However, the lovely rock garden was getting steeper and steeper, and in no time, I felt like I went off a rock-climbing location.
 It became a challenging workout for both my technical abilities and physical strength, and the place quickly reminded me that I am not one of the Athertons siblings by a long shot.
 Finally, there was a section where I had to ditch all my dignity and walk a few altitude meters down.
 Pffff.
 One thing was clear, though: if I want to improve my riding, Bratislava has me covered.